Now accepting students for Fall 2014!

-Offered by the School of Marine and Atmospheric Sciences (SoMAS), Semester by the Sea is designed for undergraduate students to spend a semester immersed in marine studies while in residence at the Stony Brook Southampton campus.
+Offered by the School of Marine and Atmospheric Sciences (SoMAS), Semester by the Sea is designed for undergraduate students, or recent graduates, to spend a semester immersed in marine studies while in residence at the Stony Brook Southampton campus.

 The Spring Program offers additional opportunities for living and learning at the Southampton campus.
-Students select courses from the exciting curriculum: Marine Conversation, Biological Oceanography, Marine Mammals and Sea Turtles, Aquaculture, Bioacoustics, and Environmental Studies from a Global Perspective
+Students select courses from the exciting curriculum: Marine Conversation, Biological Oceanography, Marine Mammals and Sea Turtles, Aquaculture, and Maritime Technology.

 Both the fall and spring programs also offer opportunities for involvement in Southampton marine research labs, or internships with local organizations.

 Any student may enroll, but the program is best suited for upper level science majors as several of the elective courses have prerequisites.